luisdaniel0/weather-journal-app/README.md

  - Express

 ## Process of Project and what I learned
-  - Created and set up a node environtment with Express and necessary project dependancies (cors,bodyParser)
+  - Created and set up a node environment with Express and necessary project dependancies (cors,bodyParser)
   - Created a server with GET and POST routes
   - Accessed 3rd party Weather API: https://openweathermap.org/api
   - Used FETCH with my credentials and user input to get dynamic data into my app routes